 They are also very affordable and easy to get.

-Weights - From a simple 1 pound wrist cuff to dumbells, or even a bar, weights are a great way to immediately intensify a bodyweight workout without altering the movements.
+Weights - From a simple one pound wrist cuff to dumbbells, weights are a great way to immediately intensify a bodyweight workout without altering the movements.
+If you don't have weights you can make your own.

 Resistance Bands - These lightweight elastic bands can safely increase resistance without increasing the risk of injury